nicmitchell/muse/README.md

 ## Usage
 Enter an artist and song name and click "Search" Adjust the range sliders for danceability, energy, etc.
-Click "Update Platlist" to get a new set of songs
+Click "Update Playlist" to get a new set of songs

 ## Getting Started
 - [Obtain an EchoNest API key](http://developer.echonest.com/raw_tutorials/register.html)